 If she clicks, you might gain (at least) one more attendee.
 If she doesn’t click, try the last-minute approach by scheduling an automated email to be sent the day before the event.

 Hire automation software to do the office work you don’t have enough time for, like doing repetitive to-does, handling paperwork and managing the job application process.

 Automation can’t (and shouldn’t) replace every task performed by people.
 But it can improve repetitive processes that require the human touch, helping you and your staff members save time and stay organized.

 For example, maybe you send a handwritten thank-you note to every new customer.
 In the end, the task can only be achieved with pen and paper.
 To get there, though, you can set up an automated process to help you complete and track the task.

-When you apply a tag to a new customer, automation software can issue a task reminder to write the note.
-Set up the reminder to pull the customer’s address from your contact records so you don’t have to look it up.
-The software also helps you keep track of these tasks to ensure you didn’t miss anyone on your list.
+When a new client is identified in the client management system, it can issue a task reminder to write the note.
+Set up the reminder to pull the client’s address from the contact information stored in the system so you don’t have to look it up.
+The software also helps you keep track of these to-dos to ensure you didn’t miss anyone on your list.

 Whether you’re sending contracts or collecting tax forms, documents play a critical role in many businesses.
 That doesn’t make them worthy of your time.
 Leave the paper-chasing to your software by setting up automated processes.

 Say you hired several freelancers to launch a new project and need to collect their W-9 forms for your records.
-Apply a tag to each contact to tell the software whom to target with an automated email asking for the form to be completed and returned to you.
+Identify each new client in the system with a tag so it knows whom to target with an automated email asking for the form to be completed and returned to you.
 Include a link to download the form on the Internal Revenue Service website.

 When a completed form arrives in your inbox, make a note in the system so that the software knows that freelancer is off the hook.
 If the link goes unclicked, the software automatically follows up with reminders.